vikramsaha7/bookself/README.md

 # bookself
-This web application will help book lovers to rate any book
+This web application will help book lovers to rate any book and find top rated books
 ## Features
 - signup-signin-signout
 - add review